filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 ## Hackintosh on the Dell Inspiron 15 3542
-Repository containing personal files necessary to run macOS Catalina on the Dell Inspiron 15 3542, still a work in progress so don't use this as your daily driver!
+Repository containing files necessary to run macOS Catalina on the Dell Inspiron 15 3542, I would **NOT** recommend using this as your daily driver!

 <p align="center">
 	<img  src="https://github.com/filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/blob/main/Unrelated/Laptop.png?raw=true"  alt="Your Hackintosh will look like this!"/>
 </p>

 ## Hardware configuration
-Your laptop should have specifications similar to the one listed in the table below for this to be compatible, if you laptop has a dGPU or a different Wireless card you'll have to configure it yourself, **no support is provided at all**.
+Your laptop should have specifications similar to the one listed in the table below for this to be compatible, if you laptop has a dGPU or a different wireless card you'll have to configure it yourself, **no support is provided at all**.

 |Specification|Detail|
 |--|--|